 Sample Property Intelligence Snapshot

-See how FolioProjects turns an inspection report, owner goals, photos, and property records into clear next steps for a residential or small commercial income property.
+See how FolioProjects turns an inspection report, owner goals, photos, and property records into purchase questions, asset records, repair projects, reminders, vendor needs, and a lifecycle plan for a residential or small commercial income property.

 Snapshot Summary